indra-labs/indra/doc/whitepaper.md

 Not only that, you can also see that onion routing is forming an increasingly large component of Bitcoin connectivity.

+## How Indranet Improves Upon Existing Mixnet Designs

+Indranet, in contrast to other anonymising network designs, is pure [source routed](https://en.wikipedia.org/wiki/Source_routing).
+This means that only the clients know the full path along which their traffic moves, and relays have no influence on the path of traffic aside from failing to deliver it.

+Many of the [vulnerabilities](https://en.wikipedia.org/wiki/Mix_network#Vulnerabilities) of mixnets relate to the relays having the ability to change the path of traffic.
+In Indranet, relays either forward traffic as instructed, or not.
+To some degree, source routing creates protection against byzantine type faults, because failure to deliver and most malicious attack methods result in clients distrusting the malicious nodes, the same way as they distrust unreliable nodes.
+Because unreliable nodes cost clients money, effectively, malicious nodes will be quickly forgotten and end up being used by nobody.

+### Active Attacks

+It is not possible for adversaries to modify packets without effectively breaking the path, as messages are integrity protected by cryptography that is opaque to other than the client and the ciphers it .
+This can adversely effect the randomly selected next path because it may be inferred that possibly the receiver is faulty rather than the sender.
+The client will use probes to check the liveness and latency of the path, and by a process of elimination it will determine the sender is faulty and deprecate it from further use, potentially eventually fully blacklisting it and not sharing the node's existence with peers.

+### Artificial Gap (packet dropping/delay) and Artificial Bursts

+This attack fails because the client will determine via ping probes that nodes are failing to execute the forwarding/returning of packets and this will gradually result in the malicious nodes not being shared by clients altogether, not just way down the scale of reliability.
+It is part of the contract of operating a relay on Indranet that your node follows the instructions given to it.

+### Timing Analysis

+Discovering the relationships between clients and the services they are connecting to is the essence of all of the attacks on mixnets.
+Indra takes several approaches to resolving this issue:

+- **Packet scheduling is shuffled constantly** - Relays do not simply behave as First In First Out buffers, but rather, mix together the messages they receive.
+All messages have to be segmented for network transport, and as these segments are fed into the outbound queue, they are shuffled so that the ordering is broken up.
+This slightly increases latency but it decreases associativity between streams of packets constituting messages.
+- **Deliberate delays** - This is a tactic that is more often seen in email mixnets but can be used to a degree in lower latency mixnets like Indranet because not all traffic is time critical.
+Bitcoin transactions and blocks are relatively time critical, but DNS requests can comfortably take up to 100 ms without disrupting the functioning of ancillary centralised type services using them (IE, DNS for web traffic).
+Email is also a potential service type on Indranet, and because it is inherently slow and non-interactive, the delays can be even longer, potentially several seconds to deliver, and so the segments of the packets as they pass through will not have strong timing correlation.
+- **Client-side anonymity** - Indranet does not also expose relays to uncompensated exposure to entities outside of the network.
+Potentially Indra can implement Tor style web browser anonymisation, but because such traffic is often used to attack websites and web services it is usually going to be only a matter of time if a free cloak for malicious traffic becomes blacklisted by inbound connection filters on these services.
+Most Indranet traffic will be passed to decentralised servers, such as Bitcoin, Lightning and IPFS, which do not have a central point of observation either.

 ## Why We Need Indranet

 Three key elements of the Tor protocol make it less than desirable in general.